SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Rate stars feature</summary>

-User would be able to click stars and depending on location of click, javascript code handles the event and changes the value of the rating for that particular criteria and also changes the color of the stars accordingly
+User would be able to click stars and depending on location of click, javascript code handles the event and changes the value of the rating for that particular criteria and also changes the color of the stars accordingly.

 ![Rate stars feature](/documentation/features/rate-page/rate-stars-feature.gif)